microsoft/vscode-iot-workbench/docs/esp32/esp32-stream-analytics-cosmos-db.md

 	![IoT Workbench: Device -> Uploaded](media/esp32-get-started/esp32-device-uploaded.png)

-3. The ESP32 device reboots and starts running the code.
+3. The ESP32 device will reboot and starts running the code.

 ## Explore Data in Cosmos DB